Draw Down and Maximum Draw-down

 Indices Trading Money Management

 The example explained below shows the difference between risking a small percentage of your capital compared to risking a higher percent.
-Good investment principles requires you as an investor not to risk more than 2% of your total account equity.
+Good investment principles requires you as a not to risk more than 2% of your total account equity.

 Percent Risk Technique